xXace8Xx/PageBar/README.md

 1) [cpu-stat](https://github.com/vivaladav/cpu-stat)

 ## Configuration
-Most of Configurations can be done via editing the source code.<br>

 ### Refresh Rate
 Refresh rate can be defined Individualy in evey Page by setting variable `UPDATE=<int-num>` anywhere outside the `page_(){...}` function.